JoshOrndorff/recipes/text/prepare-kitchen/1-build-node.md

 ## Checking Your Work

 Once the compilation is completed, you can ensure that the node has built properly by displaying its help page.
 Notice that the node has built to the `target/release` directory.
-This is the default location for rust projects.
+This is the default location for Rust projects.

 ```bash
 # Inside `recipes` directory